MrThearMan/CI/README.md

 ## CI hooks

-Some of the CIs have hooks that can be defined to run additional setup and postprocessing steps if necessary.
+Some of the CI templates have hooks that can be defined to run additional setup and postprocessing steps if necessary.
 To enable them, simply add a `yaml` file to the appropriate directory in your project and write a [composite action].
 Here is a template for one.